Description

 Applying this definition to our asset in some examples:

-• Looking at the average time in days below previous high water mark of 60 days in the last 5 years of Bond ETF Rotation Strategy, we see it is relatively lower, thus better in comparison to the benchmark AGG (357 days)
+• The average days under water over 5 years of Bond ETF Rotation Strategy is 60 days, which is lower, thus better compared to the benchmark AGG (361 days) in the same period.

 Performance (YTD)